-This document describes the assessment methodology that MPAC currently expects to use for the 2016 Assessment Update for properties for which the current use is as an aerospace manufacturing plant and for which the current use has been determined by MPAC to be the highest and best use.
+This document describes the assessment methodology that MPAC currently expects to use for the 2016 Assessment Update for properties for which the current use is as a value-added wood products manufacturing plant and for which the current use has been determined by MPAC to be the highest and best use.
 Assessors exercise judgment and discretion when assessing properties and may depart from MPAC's preferred assessment methodology when assessing a particular property, however, any deviation from these guidelines must be thoroughly documented.